-Enrichment and challenging learning opportunities are also offered within the core classes for students who would benefit from such activities.
-Teachers make every effort to differentiate teaching and learning to meet the individual needs of their students.
 There may also be opportunities to participate in various academic competitions such as math contests, essay, story and poetry contests, cardboard boat races, Science Olympics, robotics, spelling, and geography challenges.

-Academic Challenge Information for the Upcoming 2018-2019 School Year
+Academic Challenge Information for the Upcoming 2019-2020 School Year

-- Academic Challenge Information and Registration Package 2018-2019
+- 2019-2020 Academic Challenge Information and Registration Package

 - Sign up for Academic Challenge Testing